Akkuyu Nuclear Power Plant

 The Akkuyu Nuclear Power Plant (Akkuyu Nükleer Güç Santrali) is a large nuclear power plant in Turkey under construction in Akkuyu, Büyükeceli, Mersin Province.
 It is expected to generate around 10% of the country's electricity when completed.
-The official launch ceremony took place in April 2015.
+The official launch ceremony took place in April 2015, and the first reactor is expected to come online in 2026 after a three year delay.

 In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom would build, own, and operate a power plant in Akkuyu comprising four 1,200 MWe VVER1200 units.
 Construction of the first reactor commenced in April 2018.
 In February 2013, Russian nuclear construction company Atomstroyexport (ASE) and Turkish construction company Özdoğu signed the site preparation contract for the proposed Akkuyu Nuclear Power Plant.
 The contract includes excavation work at the site.

 It is expected to be the first build–own–operate nuclear power plant in the world.

 History

 In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom — Akkuyu NGS Elektrik Uretim Corp.
 (APC: Akkuyu Project Company) — would build, own, and operate a power plant at Akkuyu comprising four 1,200 MW VVER units.
 The agreement was ratified by the Turkish Parliament in July 2010.
 Engineering and survey work started at the site in 2011.